Social distancing in networks: A web-based interactive experiment: Concluding remarks

 \section{Concluding remarks}

 The sudden disruption brought about by the COVID-19 pandemic demanded a quick response from policymakers who had to implement novel social distancing policies whose success determined the fate of tens of thousands of lives.
-Our work provides some of the first experimental evidence on how to enforce these policies and how their efficacy varies across social and individual characteristics.
+Our work provides some of the first experimental evidence on the efficacy of these policies and how it varies across social and individual characteristics.
 Additionally, it shows how the novel methodology of interactive web-based experiments can play a crucial role to inform policymakers, and complement data obtained using sociomobility and survey-based studies.

-Our first main finding is that fines are effective at increasing social distancing, while the impact of nudges is marginal.
-A limitation of our design is that we examine one specific form of nudge -- a video that emphasizes the harms to others of failing to practice social distancing.
+Our main finding is that fines are effective at increasing social distancing, while the impact of nudges is marginal.\footnote{This result shows an important benefit of fines.
+Governments should also take into account the costs of using fines when setting policy.
+These costs could include non-economic factors, such as \emph{per se} objections to intrusion on individuals' lives.} A limitation of our design is that we examine one specific form of nudge -- an information video that emphasizes the harms to others of failing to practice social distancing.
 However, the efficacy of nudges is sensitive to the content, media, and cultural contexts.
 For instance, \cite{NBERw27496} show that nudges in the form of 2.5-minute information videos are effective in encouraging social distancing in the Indian context.
 Despite their low impact in our study, future research should continue exploring the efficacy of nudges in promoting social distancing because their ease of deployment makes them a particularly attractive tool for policymakers.

-The second main finding is that conservative-leaning individuals are less likely to practice social distancing in the US.
+Another important funding is that conservative-leaning individuals are less likely to practice social distancing in the US.
 While this tendency has been documented in other empirical studies \citep{gollwitzer2020, ABCGTY_2020}, we provide evidence of a causal relationship using an IV approach.
 An open question is whether this relationship is peculiar to the US context or it extends to other countries with a less stark partisan divide.